 Have a Backup Plan in Place

 Next, you should have a strong backup plan in place, just in case anything does go wrong with your technology.
+Being in touch with IT consultants and technology experts as soon as disaster strikes will help you understand your new technology!
 It will prevent you from spiraling into a panic and doing more damage to your devices.
 For example, if you use a RAID system and it goes wrong, instead of dealing with the problem alone, you should get raid array data recovery from professionals.
 Not only can they help you to protect your devices in the first place, but their services will also come in handy if the worst should happen and your data is compromised.
-Another alternative could be remote data centers, which are just as secure and private and accessible.
-In case the latter is a big deal for you, then you could look at colocation pricing of companies like Lightyear to see if that fits your budget or storage needs.

 Reduce the Risk of Scratches and Breakages